JGIBristol/ask-jgi-handbook/pages/procedures/queries.md

 The tracker contains fields for "Query topic" and "Task for Ask-JGI".
 These are so that the JGI can track what kind of query we recieve and what kind of help we offer most often.
-The different options for these fields are described below - if you are unsure which one to use, you can ask the team Slack channel or the team in the weekly meeting.
+The different options for these fields are described below - if you are unsure which one to use, you can ask the Teams channel or the team in the weekly meeting.

 ### Query topic
 This refers to the broad area(s) of data science that the query is about.